rahula00/reddit-sentiment-analysis/README.md

 <h1>Sentiment Sentiment Analysis: Reddit Headlines and Comments</h1>

 <p>We use pre-trained VADER models in Python's natural language toolkit(NLTK) to perform sentiment analysis on headlines and comments of Reddit posts.
-Our testing is done across 5 subreddits, with 1000 posts/headlines for each subreddit and 100 comments for each post.
+Our testing is done across 5 subreddits, with 1,000 posts/headlines for each subreddit and 100 comments for each post, for a total of 500,000 comments and 5,000 headlines.
 We find that posts with positive headlines tend to have a larger proportion of positive comments, while posts with negative headlines tend to have a larger proportion of negative comments. </p>

 <h4>Running Code</h4>
 <ul>